kbatsuren/monwn/README.md

 - 213 examples

 ## Format
 This resource has same format, used by the Open Multilingual WordNet.
-You also can find other wordnets from the following webpage: http://compling.hss.ntu.edu.sg/omw/
+You also can find wordnets for other languages from the following webpage: http://compling.hss.ntu.edu.sg/omw/

 ## License